-- 7.1.
-As set out in Section 5, the Local Plan housing target is for 10,525 dwellings between 1 April 2021 and 31 March 2040.
-Policy LP2 sets out the overall spatial strategy housing growth. - 7.2.
-The spatial strategy makes provision for housing growth in a wide variety of places across the district, with particular emphasis on the four market towns of Chatteris, March, Whittlesey and Wisbech.
+- 7.1 As set out in Section 5, the Local Plan housing target is for 10,525 dwellings between 1 April 2021 and 31 March 2040.
+Policy LP2 sets out the overall spatial strategy housing growth. - 7.2 The spatial strategy makes provision for housing growth in a wide variety of places across the district, with particular emphasis on the four market towns of Chatteris, March, Whittlesey and Wisbech. - 7.3 As the main population centres, the market towns provide opportunities for new development in locations with good access to employment, retail, education, transport, leisure and community facilities.